growilabs/growi-docs/docs/en/guide/features/authority.md

-Whether it's displayed or not in the page list and page search results of users who don't belong to the group depends on the settings on the security settings page of the management page.(describe later)
+Whether it's displayed or not in the page list and page search results of users who don't belong to the group depends on the settings on the security settings of the management page.(described later)

 By default, the page you created appears in the page list and page search results.